Lukefrotts227/CommunityActionOrganizer2.0/README.md

 - I will be using Django
 - I will be using tailwindcss
 - Will still use mongoDB as it offers flexability
+- The basics of the stack will be Django, HTMX and Tailwind